meehank/RepData_PeerAssessment1/PA1_template.md

 ***

 * Agregate the data by interval and then plot the average daily activity pattern.
-    +   Caclulate which 5-minute interval has the highest average number of steps.
+* Calculate which 5-minute interval has the highest average number of steps.
-    +   And what that highest average number of steps is.
+* Also caclulate the value of that highest average number of steps.
     +   (The missing values have still not been imputed.)